 This chapter describes the C compiler options in alphabetical order.
 See Appendix A, "Compiler Options Grouped by Functionality" for options grouped by functionality.
-For example, Table A-1 lists all the optimization and performance options.
+For example, Table 23, "Optimization and Performance Options," on page 227 lists all the optimization and performance options.